 A suicide assault team from a faction of the Movement of the Taliban in Pakistan launched an attack on a university in the country’s northwest today, killing more than 20 students and faculty before security forces intervened to end the siege.
 The attack was claimed by a dangerous Taliban commander who plotted the assault on a military school in Peshawar as well as an airbase near the same city over the past two years.

 Four jihadists dressed in military uniforms and armed with AK-47 assault rifles and suicide vests attacked Bacha Khan University in the northwestern district of Charsadda earlier today, Dawn reported.
 The jihadists indiscriminately opened fire on students, teachers, and security guards alike.
-Pakistani security soliders and police deployed to the university and engaged the gunmen, killing all four before they could detonate their vest.
+Pakistani soldiers and police deployed to the university and engaged the gunmen, killing all four before they could detonate their vests.

 The attack was claimed by Khalifa Umar Mansour, the Movement of the Taliban in Pakistan’s leader for Peshawar and Darra Adam Khel.
 According to Dawn, Mansour published a claim of responsibility on his Facebook page (the page is no longer available).